 Three years removed from crude’s 2015 price implosion, we’re looking at a markedly more stable market.

 The truth is that no one really knows where oil prices will go from here.
-But the general consensus is that we’ll see prices climbing to at least $60 per barrel.
-More bullish analysts are expecting a climb to $80 a barrel, and a considerable number of speculators are betting on $100 oil by the end of the year.
+But the general consensus is that we’ll see prices around or a little over $60 per barrel for the foreseeable future.
+More bullish analysts are expecting a climb to $80 a barrel.

 Here’s the good news behind those numbers...